5 Day Ma Pi Leng Pass Itinerary (from Hanoi)

 Some suggest that Dong Van is an ugly town situated on the highway.
 They could not be more wrong.

 Yes, the main strip of the town is located right on the highway.
-However, explore a little further though and you will discover a nice small village market, cosy homestays and coffee houses in back alleyways, and a community farm tucked away and out of sight.
+However, explore a little further though and you will discover a nice small village market, cozy homestays and coffee houses in back alleyways, and a community farm tucked away and out of sight.

 Check out the Bui Homestay for some authentic local style accommodation just outside of town.